Join us for the 28th annual International Coastal Cleanup

-A clean-up memento will be given to all pre-registered participants
+A clean-up memento will be given to pre-registered participants

-If you have a large group of volunteers interested in this event you can arrange a private location for your group to meet and clean up.
-This will help spread out the beautification effort along our coastlines!!
-Please contact staff at 386-238-4716 or email@example.com to register for a private site and do not register at the above link.
+If you have a large group of volunteers, you can arrange for a private clean-up location.
+This will help spread out the beautification effort along our coastlines.
+Contact staff at 386-238-4716 or firstname.lastname@example.org to register for a private site and do not register at the above link.

-Once registered, please arrive at your selected site on September 20th at 8 am to sign in and get your supplies, which includes a trash tally data card.
-In an effort to reduce the waste produced by the clean-up, please bring plastic shopping bags (to re-use for trash collection) and garden gloves (to reduce the use of plastic gloves)!
-Trash grabbers (and rakes or shovels for river sites ONLY) may be helpful but are not necessary.
-Don't forget to wear sun screen, comfortable clothing and shoes, and bring plenty of water!
+Once registered, please arrive at your selected site at 8 a.m.
+Sept.
+20 to sign in and get your supplies, which includes a trash tally data card.
+To reduce the waste produced by the clean-up, please bring plastic shopping bags (for trash collection) and garden gloves (to reduce the use of plastic gloves).
+Trash grabbers (and rakes or shovels for river sites only) may be helpful, but are not necessary.
+Wear sunscreen, comfortable clothing and shoes, and bring plenty of water!

-Each September, volunteers around the WORLD work together to clean beaches, rivers and other waterways.
-Volunteers document every piece of trash they find on standardized trash tally data cards, which will be provided to you.
+Volunteers around the world work together to clean beaches, rivers and other waterways.
+They document every piece of trash they find on standardized trash tally data cards, which will be provided.
 This information is used by the Ocean Conservancy to produce the world’s only state-by-state, country-by-country Marine Debris Index.
 By understanding sources of marine debris, we can work together to solve this problem.
-Please be prepared to work as a team and have a person designated to write down the amount and type of trash you pick up as you remove it from the coast!
-Data cards and writing utensils will be provided!
+Be prepared to work as a team and have a person designated to write down the amount and type of trash you pick up as you remove it from the coast.
+Data cards and writing utensils will be provided.

-From product design, purchasing choices, to waste disposal, we all have a role to play in keeping our oceans clean and eliminating marine debris.
+From product design and purchasing choices to waste disposal, we all have a role to play in keeping our oceans clean and eliminating marine debris.
 Individuals can take steps every day to protect our oceans – everyone counts.
-Reduce, reuse, recycle, refuse and RETHINK your connection to the ocean.
+Reduce, reuse, recycle, refuse and rethink your connection to the ocean.
 Join us to help keep the coasts beautiful all year long!